 Implementations

 In this section we present two implementations of the Map-AllReduce primitive.
-These implementations are proofs of concept to show the advantages achieved by using the Map-Reduce primitive.
+These implementations are proofs of concept to show the advantages achieved by using the MapReduce primitive.
 It’s possible to further optimize these implementations using more advanced algorithms based on the environment they will be executing, the scale of the computations, and the data sizes as shown in MPI collective communications literature [2].
 One of the main advantages of these primitives is the ability to improve the implementations without any need to change the user application implementations, leaving us the possibility of optimizing these implementations in the future.

 Current implementations use n'ary tree-based hierarchical reductions.
 Other algorithms to implement AllReduce include ﬂat-tree/linear, pipeline, binomial tree, binary tree, and k-chain trees[8].